Cycling the Death Road, the most epic bike climb in the world.

-We stayed in Coroico, located about two and a half to three hours (70 miles) from El Alto International Airport (in La Paz) and about five miles down amazing (but rough) cobbles to the start of the Death Road.
+We stayed in Coroico, located about two and a half to three hours (70 miles) from El Alto International Airport (in La Paz) and about five miles down amazing, though rough, cobbles to the start of the Death Road.

-Bumpy and absolutely epic descent on 5 miles of cobbles to the start.
+Bumpy and absolutely epic descent on five miles of cobbles to the start.